oconpa/hugoHosting/content/publishing/_index.md

 pre = "<b>6. </b>"
 +++

 Awesome we're now ready to start connecting up our service with the backend.
 We've set up all our infrastructure to handle our needs, all that's left is connecting.
-So let's get started with the first connection.
+So, let's get started with the first connection.
 This step will show you how to connect the upload page up and test it.

 1. Navigate back to your cloud 9.
 On line 37 of frontend/src/Components/Dropzone.js you will substitute **REPLACE ME** with the **Invoke URL** you copied from API Gateway.